 Student teaching is done in the public schools under the supervision of critic teachers and a representative of the College of Education faculty.
 Each student must teach for a semester under regular assignment.
-Under such supervision the student teacher really assumes full teaching responsibility.
+When arranging his University schedule for this semester, the student must leave either the morning or afternoon free for Student Teaching.